MN Home Selling and Short Notice Showings

 Get those size 12 Air Jordan’s off the floor and into the closet.
 Dirty laundry should go straight into the washer.
 Get the kiddo's toys into the storage bin and forget about newspapers and magazines.
 Any stray dishes or glasses hanging around should go directly to the dishwasher.

 √ Make the Beds

-If there is one thing that goes a long way towards pulling your bedroom together, it is a well-made bed.
-Be particular and smooth out the comforter or bedspread and don’t forget to fluff the decorator pillows and throw if you use one.
+If one thing goes a long way towards pulling your bedroom together, it is a well-made bed.
+Be particular and smooth out the comforter or bedspread, and don’t forget to fluff the decorator pillows and throw if you use one.

 √ Tidy the Bathrooms